-I received this book for free from NetGalley in exchange for an honest review.
+I received this book for free from NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.What We Devour by Linsey Miller

 Published by Sourcebooks Fire on July 6, 2021

 Genres: Adaptations, Dark Fantasy, Fairy Tales & Folklore, Fantasy, General, Monsters, Romance, Young Adult Fiction

 From the author of Mask of Shadows comes a dark and intricate story of a girl who must tether herself to a violent ruler to save her crumbling world.